dennissxz/data-science-handbook/37-neural-networks/01-stochastic-gradient-descent.md

 ## Issues

-• Gradient Estimation: inaccurate estimation brings noise.
+- Gradient Estimation: inaccurate estimation brings noise.
 More than batch size effect

-• Gradient Drifit (2nd order structure): g changes as the parameters \Phi change, determined by H. But second order analyses are controversial in SGD.
+- Gradient Drift (2nd order structure): g changes as the parameters \Phi change, determined by H. But second order analyses are controversial in SGD.

-• Convergence: to converge to a local optimum the learning rate must be gradually reduced toward zero, how to design the schedule? see below
+- Convergence: to converge to a local optimum the learning rate must be gradually reduced toward zero, how to design the schedule? see below

-• Exploration: deep models are non-convex, we need to search over the parameter space.
+- Exploration: deep models are non-convex, we need to search over the parameter space.
 SGD can behave like MCMC.